Visual Aspects of Gaussian Periods and Analogues: Observations and Generalizations: Supercharacter Theory Perspective

+There are, of course, more interesting examples of moduli $n$ and matrices $A$ such that $\Phi_d(A) = 0 \mod n$.
+The example above is used simply to show the existence of infinitely many $n$ with the desired properties.

-We now work toward the proof of Theorem 9, which has two main parts.
-First, we must show that the image of $\theta_{n, m, A}$ is in fact contained in the image of $g_d$, which will come directly from the fact that $\Phi_d(A) = 0 \mod n$.
-And second, we must show that the image of $g_d$ is filled out asymptotically as described.
-In order to describe the asymptotic behavior of these cyclic supercharacters, we need the following concept.
+We now work toward the proof of Theorem \ref{thm:DGLgeneralize}, which has two main parts.
+First, we must show that $\img(\theta_{n, m, A})$ is contained in the $\img(g_d)$, which will come directly from the fact that $\Phi_d(A) = 0 \mod n$.
+And second, we must show that the $\img(g_d)$ is filled out asymptotically as described.
+In order to describe the asymptotic behavior of these cyclic supercharacters, we need the following concepts about equidistribution.
+We note that these concepts are those used by Katz in \cite{Katz+2012}, though we borrow the notational conventions used by Kowalski in \cite{kowalskiequidistribution}.